a-s-ahmed/igor_pro_vscode/README.md

 # IgorPro8-VSCode

-## For Best Results on EVERY THEME PACK:
+## For best results on every theme pack:
 Follow these steps if you're not using Dark (Visual Studio), Dark+ (defualt dark) and you want the syntax highlighting to still match IgorPro's exactly.
 Light (Visual Studio), Light+ (defualt light) still work well but user-defined functions and igor functions appear very similarly.

 1. Hit Ctrl+Shift+P